ReadingAndThinking.com

 There is very little truth in the whole book, most of which are some cases or stories.
 Two are the most impressive, one is a letter Lincoln wrote to Meade at the height of the Civil War, and the other is Roosevelt calling a neighbor to ask her to see Bobwhite.

-There are detailed details in the book, so I won't repeat them here.
-I find these detailed stories taken from great men to be more convincing.
+The book has detailed details, so I won't repeat them here.
+These detailed stories taken from great men are more convincing.
 That's the reason those great people are great.

 Books are good books, not cryptic or flashy.
 Recommend to everyone.